gasparka/thesis/docs/5_conclusion.rst

 Pyha also provides good support for unit test and enables debugging of hardware designs in Python ecosystem.

 Two use cases presented in :numref:`4_examples` show that the developed solution is already usable on solving real life problems.
-Firstly the moving average filter was implemented and demonstrated as a matched filter.
+First, the moving average filter was implemented and demonstrated as a matched filter.
 The second example showed how the object-oriented nature of Pyha can be used for simple design reuse by developing linear phase DC removal filter.

-The comparison to other similar tools (:numref:`4_comparison`) is an good alternative for commercial tools and provides increased abstraction level compared to other open source tools.
-Pyha may be appealing for designers coming from software programming as Pyha uses regular Python constructs and executes in sequential manner.
+The comparison to other similar tools (:numref:`4_comparison`) show that Pyha is an good alternative for commercial tools and provides increased abstraction level compared to other open source tools.
+Pyha may appeal to designers coming from software programming as it uses regular Python constructs and executes in sequential manner.

 Contributions